 The United States’ debt-to-GDP ratio is among the highest in the developed world.
-Among other major industrialized countries, the United States is behind only Portugal, Italy, Greece, and Japan.
+Among other major industrialized countries, the United States is behind only Japan.

-The coronavirus pandemic has increased borrowing around the world.
-The International Monetary Fund in April projected [PDF] that global net government debt as a percentage of GDP will increase from nearly 70 percent to more than 85 percent.
-Among developed nations, that figure is expected to increase from 77 percent to more than 94 percent, driven by double-digit increases in the debt of Canada, France, Italy, Japan, Spain, the United Kingdom, and the United States.
+The pandemic has sharply increased borrowing around the world, according to the International Monetary Fund.
+Among advanced economies, debt as a percentage of GDP has increased from around 75 percent to nearly 95 percent, driven by double-digit increases in the debt of the United States, Canada, France, Italy, Japan, Spain, and the United Kingdom (UK).

 The United States has long been the world’s largest economy, with no record of defaulting on its debt.
 Moreover, since the 1940s it has been the world’s reserve-currency country.
 As a result, the U.S. dollar is considered the most desirable currency in the world.

 High demand for the dollar has helped the United States finance its debt, as many investors put a premium on holding low-risk, dollar-denominated assets such as U.S. Treasury bills, notes, and bonds.
 (These Treasurys are the primary financial instruments that the U.S. government issues to finance its spending.)
 Steady demand from foreign creditors—largely central banks adding to their dollar reserves, rather than market investors—is one factor that has helped the United States to borrow money at relatively low interest rates.
-This puts the United States in a more secure position for a fiscal fight against the coronavirus compared to other developed countries such as Italy.
+This puts the United States in a more secure position for a fiscal fight against COVID-19 compared to other countries.

 Who holds the debt?

 The bulk of U.S. debt is held by investors, who buy Treasury securities at varying maturities and interest rates.
 This includes domestic and foreign investors, as well as both governmental and private funds.